Will Smith Player Props: Dodgers vs. Diamondbacks

 |Games w/1+ RBI

-- Diamondbacks pitchers combined to surrender 191 total home runs at a rate of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combine to give up 13 total home runs at a rate of 2.2 per game (fifth-most in baseball).

-- The Diamondbacks will look to Kelly (0-0) in his second start of the season.
+- Bumgarner (0-1) makes the start for the Diamondbacks, his second of the season.

-- His most recent time out was on Saturday against the Los Angeles Dodgers, when the right-hander tossed 3 2/3 scoreless innings while allowing three hits.
+- The left-hander last appeared on Sunday against the Los Angeles Dodgers, when he went four innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.